Matiate

 Matiate is an archaeological site underneath the town of Midyat, in Mardin province, Turkey.
-It is assumed to have been in use for 1,900 years, at its peak to have been inhabited by up to 70,000 people and is considered to be the largest cave system in the world.
+It is assumed to have been in use for 1,900 years, at its peak to have been inhabited by up to 70,000 people and is considered to be the largest such system in the world.

 Discovery

 The tunnel system was discovered by chance in 2020 during renovation works in Midyat's old town.
 Construction workers unearthed a limestone cave which led to a tunnel and other caves.
 Subsequent large excavation works began and, by 2022, 49 rooms were made visible.
-The underground city was called Matiate which translates into "city of caves".
+The underground city was called Matiate after the ancient Assyrian name of the city of Midyat, which translates into "city of caves".